 - First response: HAZMAT and CBRN teams and first responders encounter unknown threats frequently.
 As it is not always possible to know what you will be encountering in a HAZMAT situation in advance, there is a need for both identification and quantification of gases.
 Having the best available technology for hazmat sampling in these situations is like life insurance which ensures everyone’s safety.

 - Industrial hygiene: Indoor air quality is a key part of industrial hygiene, and it can be affected by many factors, for example, gases, particulates, and microbial contaminants.
-Gases such as carbon monoxide and volatile organic compounds (VOCs) can have adverse short- or long-term health effects on the people in, for example, laboratories or production rooms.
+Components such as waste anesthetic gases, carbon monoxide and volatile organic compounds (VOCs) can have adverse short- or long-term health effects on the people in, for example, laboratories or production rooms.
 Therefore, monitoring and analyzing indoor air is important to assess these potential health impacts.

 - Fire and Material Testing: The sampling and analysis of fire effluents is an important part of assessing both the environmental impact and threat to life caused by fires.
 Fire and material testing present a challenge for the analytical equipment used to measure the gases.
 The amount of species and concentrations of interest is very large, and the harsh environment presented by the fire effluents can be a test for the sampling.